ItzMati/FemboyDiscordBot/README.md

 ```
 ## /send_reddit {subreddit} {feed}
 Sends an image from a subreddit. {feed} is the type of feed you want the image from (new, hot, top or rising)

+## /help
+This sends a message that describes each command.
+Kind of like this read me but shorter and less detailed.